What is discrimination and how to recognise it?

 How do these two principles apply to each other?

-Let us first define what is meant by consumer discrimination.
+Let us first define what consumer discrimination is.
 We understand it as commercial practices that unjustifiably favour some consumers over others in similar transactions or services – the aim of the prohibition of discrimination in the field of consumer protection is therefore to conclude identical contracts on identical terms.

 Tip: Do you know your basic rights and what to do if they are violated?
 We have written a detailed procedure in our article.